Nun Monkton

 Nun Monkton is a village and civil parish in the county of North Yorkshire, England.
 It is situated 8 mi northwest of York at the confluence of the rivers Ouse and Nidd.
 Cottages and houses are grouped around a village green of 20 acre with a duck pond and a maypole.
 The Ouse is navigable for another 30 km and river traffic played an important part in the village's life until the middle of the twentieth century.

 Until 1974 it was part of the West Riding of Yorkshire.
 From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.
+On 1 April 1988 the parish of Widdington was abolished and merged with Nun Monkton.

 History

 Some sort of settlement has probably existed since the earliest times.
 The name "Monkton" appears to reflect a pre-Viking or Anglian settlement in the 8th and 9th centuries.
 The village is mentioned in the late 11th-century Domesday Book where it is referred to – like most villages in northern Yorkshire – as vastatus i.e. deliberately wrecked by the invading Normans to prevent uprisings against them.